biopragmatics/oquat/docs/unknowns/source/spd.md

 # spd

-## `PSD` (1)
+## `PSD`

+There are 1 usages of `PSD` in `spd`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PSD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PSD).

 | curie       |   usages | nodes                                                     |
 |-------------|----------|-----------------------------------------------------------|
 | PSD:Ramirez |        1 | [SPD:0000181](http://purl.obolibrary.org/obo/SPD_0000181) |

-## `SPDd` (1)
+## `SPDd`

+There are 1 usages of `SPDd` in `spd`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPDd)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPDd).

 | curie        |   usages | nodes                                                     |
 |--------------|----------|-----------------------------------------------------------|
 | SPDd:Ramirez |        1 | [SPD:0000377](http://purl.obolibrary.org/obo/SPD_0000377) |

-## `SPDrf` (13)
+## `SPDrf`

+There are 13 usages of `SPDrf` in `spd`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPDrf)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPDrf).

 | curie                           |   usages | nodes                                                                                                                                                                                                                                                                                                      |
 |---------------------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|